July 5-7, 2008 Terra Nova ATV Camping: (37 Photos)

 Featured in Sledworthy Magazine

-37. After many years of should have, could have, would have I decided this would be the year I’d finally get away on an ATV camping trip.
-Myself and the crew from Southern Harbour started making plans in late spring and decided that a 3 day trip on July 5-7 would work out well for everyone.
+37. After many years of should have, could have, would have, I decided this would be the year I’d finally get away on an ATV camping trip.
+Myself and the crew from Southern Harbour began making plans in late spring and decided that a 3 day trip in July would work well for everyone.

 36. Our trip would take us from Southern Harbour (near Arnold’s Cove) west along the Trail-way Provincial Park to the Terra Nova area, no particular destination in mind.

-35. We awoke early Saturday morning to a beautiful clear sunny sky which was rare this time of year in Southern Harbour, the community where fog is born.
+35. We awoke early Saturday morning to a beautiful clear, sunny skies which was rare this time of year in Southern Harbour, the community where fog is born.

-34. We got up and started packing gear, grub, and tools we gathered up the previous evening onto the racks of our four ATVs.
+34. We got up and started getting gear, grub, and tools gathered the previous evening packed onto the racks of our four ATVs.
 I was riding Project Foreman, Captain H his 2006 Grizzly 660, young Joe & Terry on a Honda Fourtrax 300 and Tyson his 2001 Foreman 450.
 With 5 riders, and 4 bikes with two racks each we had plenty of room for all the gear.

-31. Already behind schedule we decided to leave the bike in Southern Harbour as time was getting short to diagnose and fix the carburetor.
-Tyson and I rode back to the house while the rest of crew went on to Megan’s Gas Bar to gas up.
+31. Already behind schedule we decided to leave his bike in Southern Harbour as time was getting short to diagnose and fix the fuel system.
+Tyson and I rode back to the house while the rest of crew went on to Megan’s Gas Bar to fuel up.

 28. We took our time heading to Megan’s, but half way along our 2 kilometre journey Tyson tapped me on the shoulder just as the bush buggy passed us!